A Nanny for Christmas (movie review)

 “Where’s my other shoe?”

-What I’m saying is that the movie’s premise is fundamentally flawed, so the entire movie is ruined.
-Sure, this gives Nanny Ally a way to help the kids and the mom change (more on that in a second) from uptight people who don’t have fun to… less tight (?) people who do have fun, but it’s not satisfying.
+What I’m saying is that the movie’s premise is fundamentally flawed, so the plot is ruined.
+Sure, this gives Nanny Ally a way to help the kids and the mom to evolve their character (more on that in a second) from uptight people who don’t have fun to… less tight (?) people who do have fun, but it’s not satisfying.

 Seriously, Ally’s approach to being a nanny is enough to make Mary Poppins’ head explode.